Updated: April 15, 2021

 SiteGround is best for you and here’s why.

 - High uptime record of over 99.99% over the last five years.

-- 60% discounted price for a limited time.
+- 60% discounted price for the first billing cycle.

 The EU recently passed a new law that helps to protect the privacy and personal information of people living in the European Union known as the General Data Protection Regulation (GDPR).
 Thus, any website that receives visitors from the EU must comply with the new law.